ClaasM/Algorithms/README.md

-# ConPra
+# Algorithms
-Algorithms for programming contests SS16
+A comprehensive and exhaustive resource for algorithms in all languages and versions.